 Less than Significant Impact.
 There would be a temporary increase in day time traffic as a result of the construction activities.
 A traffic control plan will be require for project construction.
-Approval o the plan would ensure that potential impacts of trucks associated with grading would be reduced less than significant levels.
-The proposed project would result in a net increase of one (1) single-family residence above the current condition.
-A slight increase in the number of vehicles using the area streets (approximately 10 daily trips) is anticipated to create a less than significant impact.
+Approval of the plan would ensure that potential impacts of trucks associated with grading would be reduced less than significant levels.
+The proposed project would not result in a net increase of residences above the current condition since it involves the replacement of an existing single family residence.
+No significant impacts are anticipated.